 A ridge augmentation is accomplished by placing bone graft material at the site of bone deficiency.
 It is often done after the tooth is removed, the bone has healed, and bone loss or resorption have occurred.
 Next, the gum tissue is placed over the socket and secured with sutures.
-Drs.
-Jackson and Dolgash may choose to use a space-maintaining product over the top of the graft to help restore the height and width of the space created by the tooth and bone loss, and into which new bone should grow.
+Dr. Jackson may choose to use a space-maintaining product over the top of the graft to help restore the height and width of the space created by the tooth and bone loss, and into which new bone should grow.
 Once the site has healed, the alveolar ridge can be prepared for dental implant placement.

 A ridge augmentation procedure can be performed in Dr. Jackson’s office under local anesthesia with or without general anesthesia or IV sedation.